axelvaldez/radical-companies/_posts/2023-01-04-what-will-kill-us-first.markdown

   </li>
   <li id="en05">
    <p class="_list-item">
-    Finance is not a science, it is included in politics.
+    Finance is not a science, it does not predict anything.
+It is included in politics.
     <a class="_uparrow" href="#bm05"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>